 Training Your Dog To Stay on a Paddleboard With You

 One of the main excuses that prevent people from trying to stand up paddleboard with their dog is a fear that their dog won’t stay on the board.
 First off, let me say that having your dog jump off and get back on is part of the fun!
 But obviously, you want them to stay the board most of the time.
 So how do we do that?

-As with any kind of dog training, learning to SUP with your pup is all about baby steps and being consistent.
+As with any kind of dog training, teaching your do to be a SUP pup is all about baby steps and being consistent.
 Start with these 4 steps to teach your dog to love SUP:

-- Start by training your dog to get on the paddleboard on land
+- First, start by training your dog to get on the paddleboard on land

 - Use the “place” cue to ask your dog to get on (and stay on) the board